eburke16/Text-Mining/README.md

 # Text mining exercises in Python

-These are a sample of some of the Python assignments I completed at Columbia University and Johns Hopkins University.
+Examples of some of the Python assignments I completed at Johns Hopkins and Columbia University.
 Topics include:

 - Natural Language Processing (NLP)